 Course Type: Taught

-You need an unconditional offer before you are able to enrol.
-We ask you to provide all of your supporting documents as a single PDF and upload them to your online application form so that the University can make an assessment.
+You will need an unconditional offer before you are able to enrol for your course.
+We ask you to provide all of the required supporting documents as a single PDF and upload them to your online application form so that the University can make an assessment.
 Incomplete applications will not be considered.
-If your application is successful you are required to provide all of the original documents as quickly as possible to secure your unconditional offer.
+If your application is successful your offer will provide you with all of the instructions about how to provide documents to secure your unconditional offer.
 Once you have received an offer from the University you must officially accept your offer by following the instructions as directed on your offer letter.

 - Degree Transcript: An official certified document detailing your performance on previous academic courses.